borgbackup/borg/docs/usage.rst

 ~~~~~~~~
 ::

-    # Local repository
+    # Local repository (default is to use encryption in repokey mode)
     $ borg init /mnt/backup

+    # Local repository (no encryption)
+    $ borg init --encryption=none /mnt/backup

     # Remote repository (accesses a remote borg via ssh)
     $ borg init user@hostname:backup

-    # Encrypted remote repository, store the key in the repo
-    $ borg init --encryption=repokey user@hostname:backup

-    # Encrypted remote repository, store the key your home dir
+    # Remote repository (store the key your home dir)
     $ borg init --encryption=keyfile user@hostname:backup

 Important notes about encryption:

-Use encryption!
-Repository encryption protects you e.g. against the case that
+It is not recommended to disable encryption.
+Repository encryption protects you
-an attacker has access to your backup repository.
+e.g. against the case that an attacker has access to your backup repository.

 But be careful with the key / the passphrase: